Mr-S-Mirzoev/yaml-optimize/README.md

 # yaml-optimize

 Yaml optimiser is a library and set of command-line tools written in C++.
-The library help with optimisation of large YAML configurations using aliases (anchors), references, and merge keys (overrides).
+The library helps optimise large YAML configurations using aliases (anchors), references, and merge keys (overrides).
 It leverages the rapidyaml library for YAML parsing and manipulation.

 The project aims to provide a fast and convenient way to optimise large YAML configurations.